LibraryOfCongress/api.congress.gov/Documentation/DailyCongressionalRecordEndpoint.md

 - `<text>`
       - Container for section textx.
 A `<text>` element may include the following children:
   - `<articles>`
-      - Container for Container for articles in the congressional record issue.
+      - Container for Container for articles in the Congressional Record issue.
 An `<articles>` element may include the following children:
       - `<count>`
          - The number of articles in the daily Congressional Record issue.
       - `<URL> `